1cornerstone/TypeCart/readme.md

 **CART**

-A flexible and modern shopping cart package.
+A flexible and modern shopping cart package written with typescript

    Cart interface